czodrowskilab/x-fp/README.md

 xfp.generate_bit_analysis_report([807, 3839, 2698, 3291, 2855, 800], report_title = "X-FP XGB FI Report: hERG Test Set")
 ```

+## How to contribute?
+If you're interested in contributing, please see our [contribution guidelines](https://github.com/czodrowskilab/x-fp/blob/main/CONTRIBUTING.md).

 ## Cite us
 Reference for citation will be added soon.